sudhakar-kumar/linux/README.md

-# linux
+# linux - Shell Scripting
-# All my linux works shall be displayed here.
+Workarounds of the commands